When do the doors open?

 Sometimes it's nice to sit back, relax, and have a drink while listening to great music.
 You can certainly do that at Tupelo Music Hall.
-You bring the beer or wine (only and over 21 only); we'll supply the great music.
+Patrons 21 and over (we check ID’s) can bring in beer or wine (hard alcohol is not allowed); we'll supply the great music.
 Just remember to limit your alcohol intake to a safe and reasonable amount during your visit with us.
 We allow BYOB for all of our shows regardless of the seating arrangement.
 Please do not bring in alcohol to special children matinee performances.

-The BYOB fee helps pay for glasses, cups, labor, insurance, and other items necessary to provide a safe and comfortable environment for us to be able to offer this service to you.
-It is a mandatory fee whether you are bringing in one beer or a six-pack.
+The BYOB fee helps pay for cups, labor, insurance, and other items necessary to provide a safe and comfortable environment for us to be able to offer this service to you.

 The Drinkery wine & beer shop in the basement of Tupelo Music Hall is open during Tupelo performances.
-You are welcome to stop by The Drinkery to purchase your wine, beer and gourmet snacks before the show.
+You are welcome to stop by The Drinkery to purchase your wine and beer before the show.